nestorjhernandezm/phd-python-course-2/README.rst

 In our case, the initial point is :math:`z_{0} = 0` and maximum number of iterations per point is :math:`I = 100`.
+To verify the convergence, we check that every iteration is below a given threshold, e.g.
-To verify the convergence, the threshold :math:`T = 100`.
-In the mini-project, we refer to this variable as ``threshold``.
+:math:`z_{i} < T = 100`.
+In the mini-project, we refer to this variable
+simply as ``threshold``.

+The purpose of the mini-project is to calculate the set and plot it.
+To do so, we calculate if a point belongs to the set for a grid of :math:`5000 \times 5000` points.
+This is made by picking 5000 points equally spaced from:math:`-2 \leq \matchcal{R}(c) \leq 1` and the same for :math:`-1.5 \leq \matchcal{I}(c) \leq 1.5`.

-..
-Normally, for these equations, we are given a set initial conditions
+.. for these equations, we are given a set initial
-.. and parameters to compute the states all times.
+.. conditionsand parameters to compute the states all times.
 We achieve this in
 .. the mini-project by computing the states (ODE solver) of the discretized
 .. version of [1_] by the Euler method [2_].
 For the mini-project, it was
 .. required to plot the states in XYZ space and the planes: XY, XZ and YZ.